x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/policy-and-compliance/mail-flow-rules/mail-flow-rule-procedures.md

 For detailed syntax and parameter information, see [Export-TransportRuleCollection](http://technet.microsoft.com/library/bfdb6ced-cd81-49f1-a929-4d76dbaf5590.aspx).

-### Use the Exchange Management Shell to import a transport rule collection
+### Use the Exchange Management Shell to import a mail flow rule collection

 1. Use the following syntax: